aiswarya-git-creator/task4-ai-ml-intern/README.md

 # Tools Used

-1.Python
+* Python
-2.Pandas for data handling
+* Pandas for data handling
-3.Scikit-learn for modeling and evaluation 4.Matplotlib for plotting the ROC curve
+* Scikit-learn for modeling and evaluation
+* Matplotlib for plotting the ROC curve

 # Key Steps